 Now let’s build an example project that can detect the on/off position of an SPST toggle switch to control an LED.

 How to Use a Toggle Switch on the Raspberry Pi

 The most common type of switch you will see in most projects are toggle switches.
-They can work in either SPST, SPDT, or DPDT type configuration.
+They come in either SPST, SPDT, or DPDT type configurations.
 We will do a practical demonstration with a Raspberry Pi to light up an LED using the SPST toggle switch.